Niralidave19/Leetcode/README.md

 Hey!
-This repository consists of solutions to leetcode DSA problems
+This repository consists of solutions to Leetcode DSA problems.